 “We have previously designed and built several vessels within the renewable energy segment.
 Sustainable growth is essential for us and we look forward to working with Bernhard Schulte again, an important player in the offshore wind segment,” says Ulstein Group CEO Gunvor Ulstein.

-“This will be our third service operation vessel to Bernhard Schulte and it shall be delivered early 2020.
+“This will be our third service operation vessel to Bernhard Schulte.
 The first two vessels were delivered in 2016 and 2017.
 We will do our utmost to fulfil their expectations also this time,” comments Kristian Sætre, Managing Director at Ulstein Verft.

 Feature story: Life on board Windea La Cour.